 Here’s the uncomfortable truth: if AI models don’t recognize your brand as a defined entity, no amount of content optimization will make them cite you.
 Entity authority is the foundation of GEO.
 Without it, everything else is noise.
-I’ve watched dozens of brands invest in content, schema, and technical optimization only to remain invisible in AI answers — because they skipped the entity work.
+I’ve watched dozens of brands invest in content, schema,.
+Technical optimization only to remain invisible in AI answers — because they skipped the entity work.
 Don’t make that mistake.
+For a deeper dive, explore our guide on Prompt Engineering SEO.

 An entity, in search and AI terms, is a distinctly defined thing — a person, organization, product, concept, or place — that exists as a node in a knowledge graph.
 Google’s Knowledge Graph contains billions of entities.
 Wikipedia and Wikidata define millions more.
 AI language models are trained on these knowledge bases and develop internal representations of entities.